Benardakaka/B-Awward/readme.md

 ## Description
-The application will allows a user to post a project he/she has created and get it reviewed by his/her peers.
+This is a Website application that allows the user to post a project he/she has created and get it reviewed by his/her peers.

 As a user of the web application you will be able to: